zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - ![mylio](images/icons/ente.png# maxw-3) Ente

 ???
-# Want to get stuff out of the cloud and manage it locally?
+#### Want to get stuff out of the cloud and manage it locally?
+Some of the software is starting to have features that rival the big walled gardens.
-## Here's some software that I found:
+Here's some software that I found:
 - Mylio
  + Seems like good software - paid level downloads media from your online accounts and centralizes everything into one place
  + Searches for duplicate photos in your collection
- + Allows editing metadata
  + Appears to have the best documentation online
  + Also includes editing functionality
 - Photoprism